 Lisa Smartt, MA

 I had the distinct honor and pleasure of meeting Dr. Raymond Moody when I took a seminar from him in 2012 shortly after the death of my father.
 I had many questions as I was not only a grieving daughter but also a curious linguist who was struck by the changes in my father’s language as he was dying.
 As I noticed my father’s utterances shifting increasingly towards metaphor and certain kinds of nonsense, I had dozens of questions about the fascinating changes I saw–and Raymond shared in my curiosity and wonder.

 This inquiry led to a six-year odyssey studying final words and establishing The Final Words Project with Raymond in 2014.
-In 2017, my book Words at the Threshold was published with the early findings of our informal research.
+In 2017, my book Words at the Threshold was published by New World Library with the early findings of our informal research.

 As an English professor and adult literacy specialist, most of my career was focused on teaching adults the joys of the written word.
 More recently, the study of language and consciousness has captivated me.
 I recently published Cante Bardo, a novel about a flamenco singer caught between the worlds as he makes peace with the past before returning to Earth and Veil, a book of poems “inspired” by my father from across the threshold.

-Language and consciousness research continue to guide my work through The University of Heaven as does my love for learning and teaching.
-I look forward to sharing findings of my research from The Final Words Project with The University of Heaven participants and offering writing coaching so that others can express their deepest wonders in words.
+Language and consciousness research continue to guide my work through Life After Life Institute as does my love for learning and teaching.
+I look forward to sharing findings of my research from The Final Words Project with Life After Life Institute participants and offering writing coaching so that others can express their deepest wonders in words.

-The generosity and kindness of these donors made it possible to create this website.
+The generosity and kindness of these donors made it possible to establish the Life After Life Institute.
 We are deeply grateful to these Angels and Stars.